Air Filtration Options | Choosing the Right Air Filter

 Consider investing in an air cleaner, such as UV germicidal air irradiation if you are looking for ways to improve the indoor air quality in your home.

 You can help supplement the efforts of your central air filtration system with some houseplants.
-Refer to this infographic for information on the best houseplants for air filtration and purification:
+The NASA Clean Air Study has identified the following indoor plants to be effective against indoor air contamination:

 We want to improve your indoor air quality!
 Don’t hesitate to contact us for more information on air cleaners, air purifiers, and air filtration.